mitodl/mitx-grading-library/docs/grading_math/matrix_grader/matrix_grader.md

 `MatrixGrader` is an extended version of `FormulaGrader` used to grade mathematical expressions containing scalars, vectors, and matrices.
 Authors and students may enter matrix (or vector) expressions by using variables sampled from matrices, or by entering a matrix entry-by-entry.

+Compared to `FormulaGrader`, `MatrixGrader` has enhanced error-handling capabilities specific to issues with arrays, extra functions for manipulating vectors and matrices, and partial credit options for component-by-component comparison.

+Do not let its name fool you: `MatrixGrader` is capable of handling vectors, matrices and tensors.
+We will sometimes refer to all of these possibilities as "arrays" (`MatrixGrader` just sounds cooler than `ArrayGrader` though, doesn't it?).

 ## A First Example